 Meeting families for the first time

 "Typically one of the first things I’ll do in terms of getting in touch with a family is set up an initial home visit where I’ll meet everybody and take them through a guided interview with some specific questions to get to know them and find out more about their situation.

 This helps me to identify what support they might need, whether that’s emotional and practical support, or perhaps I would offer to introduce them to other appropriate services."

 What does this support mean for families?

 When receiving a sight loss diagnosis many parents are left with questions.
 Questions like; what does this diagnosis mean for my child’s future?
 How can I support my child with their development?

-I am there to help parents navigate through the uncertainty and plan for their family’s future.
+Our Family Support Team is here to help parents navigate through the uncertainty and plan for their family’s future.

 If you'd like to find out more about what the Family Support Service could do for you, register your details below and a member of our team will be in touch.